-(Hartford, CT) – Dr. Matthew Warshauer, Steve Thornton, and John Monahan will be part of a special Third Thursday panel discussion about how we commemorate war on April 20, 2017, from 12:00 p.m. – 12:45 p.m. at the Connecticut State Library, 231 Capitol Avenue, Hartford.
+(Hartford, CT) – Dr. Matthew Warshauer, Steve Thornton, and John Monahan were part of a special Third Thursday panel discussion about how we commemorate war.
+The event was held on April 20, 2017, at the Connecticut State Library, 231 Capitol Avenue, Hartford.

 Dr. Warshauer, professor of History at Central Connecticut State University, was the Founder, Co-Chair, and Project Coordinator, of the Connecticut Civil War Commemoration Commission, 2008-2015.
 In addition, Professor Warshauer has published several books on Connecticut and the Civil War.

 John Monahan is one of twelve members of the U.S. World War One Centennial Commission.
 A Connecticut resident, Commissioner Monahan is a 20-year veteran of the U.S. Army who served in uniform both as an enlisted soldier and as an officer and is a national leader in the American Legion.

 Steve Thornton is a retired union organizer who now writes for the Shoeleather History Project, which documents and explores progressive organizing from Hartford’s grassroots.
 He is also the author of the book, A Shoeleather History of the Wobblies: Stories of the Industrial Workers of the World (IWW) in Connecticut, and has written about issues that tend to be forgotten when commemorating war.